0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

-# How to run a reader node
+# Run a reader node

 ## Why you need a reader node